Ice House America

 “I just drove into Stearns Bank one day.
 I wanted to go to a hometown bank.
 I sat down with my lender and he liked the idea.”

 When Brent was pursuing a bank for financing, he came upon Stearns Bank and SBA lender Al Schultz.
-From the beginning, Brett knew he was working with someone who understood what he was trying to accomplish.
+From the beginning, Brent knew he was working with someone who understood what he was trying to accomplish.

 “I just drove into Stearns Bank one day.
 I wanted to go to a hometown bank.
 I sat down with Al and he liked the idea,” Brent said.
 “He was very professional and treated me well.
 Al is always positive and I really appreciate that.
 He’s a farm boy at heart and treats everyone with respect.”